Tschrock/MineLittlePony-Bedrock/README.md

 | Zombie Pigman         |       |            |
 | Zombie Villager       |       |            |

-## Installation

-1. Download the latest .McPack files from [the GitHub Releases page][release-link]
-2. Follow the official installation instructions from https://minecraft.net/addons

 ## Cloning & Building
 We use [Node.js](https://nodejs.org/) to build all of the different components of the addon and bundle them together.